timothyfrasier/beluga_inbreeding_loci/data_preparation.md

 ```

-To count the number of rows starting with #, use the command below, where `cw -1` asks it to count the number of lines:
+To count the number of rows that do not start with "#", use the command below, where `cw -1` asks it to count the number of lines:

 ```
 zgrep -v "^#" 0.01_fully_filtered.vcf.gz | wc -l